sadramoslehimilani/integrity-game/memory-bank/projectbrief.md

-# Project Brief: Integrity - The Lost Whistle
+# Project Brief: Integrity - Out of Bounds

 ## Project Overview

-**Integrity: The Lost Whistle** is an interactive educational mini-game built with Phaser.js that teaches children aged 6-9 about the importance of honesty and integrity through an engaging soccer scenario.
+**Integrity: Out of Bounds** is an interactive educational mini-game built with Phaser.js that teaches children aged 6-9 about the importance of honesty and integrity through an engaging soccer scenario.

 ## Core Requirements